JKindonNtx/solutions-euc/documentation/BP-XXXX-EUC Performance benchmarking best practices/BP-XXXX/BP-XXXX.md

 Consider the steps that are normally undertaken to build an EUC Master Image:

-- Define the Virtual Machine Specifications.
+- Define the virtual machine specifications.
-- Install the Operating System.
+- Install the operating system.
-- Install Additional Software.
+- Install additional software.
-- Optimize the Image.
+- Optimize the image.
 - Snapshot the image.

 ![This image shows the the process required to create a master image and the steps required to do so.](../images/BP-XXXX_image03.png "Master Image Creation")

-If this was only being done once, then a manual approach may be sufficient, however as you will be testing various hardware, software and configuration changes there is a considerable chance that something will be done differently during image creation.
-Whilst that not seem a huge problem, a single configuration difference can have a huge impact on the test and therefore the numbers you are seeing as a result of the test run.
+If this was only being done once, then a manual approach may be sufficient, however as you will be testing various hardware, software, and configuration changes there is a considerable chance that something will be done differently during image creation.
+Whilst that may not seem a huge problem, a single configuration difference can have a huge impact on the test and therefore the numbers you will see as a result of the test run.

 Key things to consider when building a master image are: